 Indigenous Samoan Partnership to Initiate Research Excellence (INSPIRE)

-INSPIRE is a five year federally funded program by the National Institute of Minority Health and Health Disparities to the American Samoa Community Cancer Coalition (ASCCC).
-INSPIRE- CRC Literacy aims to:
+INSPIRE is a five-year federally funded program by the National Institute of Minority Health and Health Disparities, awareded to the American Samoa Community Cancer Coalition (ASCCC).
+INSPIRE- Colorectal Cancer (CRC) Literacy aims to:

-INSPIRE is to support a health research project that aims to increase colorectal cancer screening literacy among American Samoans.
+INSPIRE supports a health research project that aims to increase colorectal cancer screening literacy among American Samoans.

 INSPIRE Research Training Program: